tldr-pages/tldr/pages/common/dotnet.md

 # dotnet

 > Cross platform .NET command-line tools for .NET Core.
+> This command also has documentation about its subcommands, e.g. `dotnet build`.
 > More information: <https://docs.microsoft.com/dotnet/core/tools>.

 - Initialize a new .NET project: